top of page

 Is beef nutritious?

 Beef is what we feed our own family on a frequent basis.
-The beef you purchase is the exact same that we eat ourselves.
+The beef you purchase is the exact same as the beef we eat ourselves.
 Beef is a nutrient-dense, high quality protein that supports muscle mass and strength.
 It is rich in vitamins and minerals, including B vitamins and iron.

 We believe that a healthy lifestyle includes incorporating animal proteins into your diet.
 Additionally, we are committed to ensuring that our cattle are well-fed, well-cared-for, and stress-free, as we believe this leads to a superior eating experience.
 Our cattle are regularly monitored, have constant access to fresh grass and water, and even enjoy hand-delivered treats to keep them content.